moon004/thefarm/README.md

   - I'll have to collage image of shirt pattern with facial image.
   - Use that collaged image as one material for 1 model.
   - Each character has own 1 .gltf and 1 picture (material)
-  - So **Generate character by using right combination of .gltf and picture**
+  - So **Generate character by using right combination of .gltf and picture(example: gombine father.png facial1.png -out /face/user1.png)**
+  Reminder: the gltf is correspond to user facial picture (change to user facial pic name at gltf.go ***around line 41***)
 2. Model the stage.
+3. Translate characters
+4. Gombine Picture, and generate characters properly
-3. Insert Skybox.
+5. Insert Skybox.
+(Blue Sky)
+6. Add character selection features.

 ### Aim
 The stage contain, ground, livestocks, and trees and grasses import all from Blender as one decoder.